 Marinating Cornish hens before cooking them improves their flavor and tenderizes the meat.
 You can mix a simple batch of marinade with ingredients you probably have on hand or make a bigger batch and use the extra for basting or for seasoning potatoes or vegetables.

-Remove the package of giblets from the cavity of the Cornish hens, if necessary.
+- Remove the package of giblets from the cavity of the Cornish hens, if necessary.

 - Make extra and set aside in a separate container if you wish to use these same seasonings to baste the hens during cooking.

-Refrigerate the marinating hens for at least one hour and up to 24 hours.
+- Refrigerate the marinating hens for at least one hour and up to 24 hours.
 Do not marinate at room temperature.

 - Remove the hens from the marinade before cooking, then discard the marinade.
 Use only fresh marinade to baste the hens.

 Marinating the meat of Cornish hens may cause the meat to darken or turn reddish, depending on your marinade.
 This is normal and does not indicate a problem.